PhilippLeutz/mongo-bench/README.md

      -c,--num-documents <arg>        The number of documents to create during the load phase -d,--duration <arg>             Run the bench for this many seconds -e,--user <arg>                 Username for authentication
-     -f,--connect-file <arg>         Use a connection file with IP:Port lines instead of p and t -h,--help                       Show this help dialog
+     -f,--connect-file <arg>         Use a connection file with MongoDB URIs instead of p and t -h,--help                       Show this help dialog
      -i,--replica-set <arg>          Name of the replica set to connect -j,--target-rate <arg>          Send request at the given rate.
 Accepts decimal numbers